 365 Everyday Value, Instant Coffee, 3.5 oz, $6.49 on Amazon

 And so those who are finding a bit of extra time on their hands have started documenting this easy coffee recipe, which is basically a whipped coffee.
-To make dalgona coffee, all you’ll need is two tablespoons instant coffee, 2 tablespoons granulated sugar, 2 tablespoons hot water, and some milk (dairy or non-dairy will work here).
+To make dalgona coffee, all you’ll need is 1 tablespoon instant coffee (or instant espresso), 1 tablespoon granulated sugar, 1 tablespoons water, and some milk (dairy or non-dairy will work here).

-Add the instant coffee, sugar, and hot water to a bowl and whisk vigorously until the mixture becomes super thick—it should hold a similar consistency to whipped cream with stiff peaks—and turns a subtle golden brown color.
+Add the instant coffee, sugar, and water to a bowl and whisk vigorously (or use a hand blender if you have one to make it a much easier process) until the mixture becomes super thick—it should hold a similar consistency to whipped cream with somewhat stiff peaks—and turns a subtle golden brown color.
 Pour milk into a glass outfitted with ice cubes, then scoop the pillowy mixture on top of the cold milk, or mix the two parts together if you’re looking for more of a latte situation.